 The agreed performance target requires that responses to enquiries raised by Elected Members will be provided within 10 working days and the Member Services team is continually monitoring MES for responses to and from councillors, chasing and escalating matters as necessary.
 The team liaises closely with agents in Directorates and regularly meet with teams to deal with specific issues in particular in relation to Requests for Service.
 The complexity and multi-service nature of some enquiries means that response times can exceed the 10 working days.
-This has been exacerbated with the Council focussing support for the communities.
 Table 2 provides an update on the number and method of reporting Member Enquiries.